sirilmp/dark-theme/README.md

-# Dark VS Code theme designed By SIRIL MP
+# Dark VS Code Theme

 The most of the developers are liked dark themes so that's why I created only the dark theme now but in future, I am planning more themes.